Characteristics Of The GED

 - Mechanics -:

-15% of this section of the GED Test is based on Organization.
-In Organization the paragraphs or ideas within the paragraph are given in a haphazard manner.
+15% of this section of the test is based on Organization.
+In Organization, the paragraphs or ideas within the paragraph are given in a haphazard manner.
 The examinee is required to restructure the paragraphs or ideas.
 Next the examinee will have to create unity and logically integrate the paragraph to create consistency and coherence.

-The Sentence Structure covers 30 % of the Language Arts, Writing test, Part 1.This part of the GED test will contain questions related to sentence structure.
+This covers 30 % of the Language Arts, Writing test, Part 1.This part will contain questions related to sentence structure.
 In this the candidate will have to correct the sentence fragments.
 The sentence might be broken away from the whole or detached or it might be incomplete.
 The examinee will have to choose the correct structure of the sentence.

-30% of this section of GED Test will be related to Usage.
+30% of this section will be related to Usage.
 The errors to be recognized will be related to subject-verb agreement, pronoun indication and the verb tense.
 You will be asked to choose the correct option out of the given options.

-Mechanics covers 25% of the Language Arts, Writing test of the GED Test.
-In Mechanics the possessives will be given incorrectly.
+Mechanics covers 25% of the Language Arts, Writing test.
+In Mechanics, the possessives will be given incorrectly.
 For instance, there will be errors in the addition of the final ‘s’ for nouns and pronouns preceded by an apostrophe.
 There will be errors in contractions, i.e.; the shortening of a word or phrase will be done by the omission of one or more letters or sounds.
 The candidate will have to choose the correct option.

 Homonyms will also be given incorrectly.
 The word with the same pronunciation as another but with different meaning and spelling will be given.
 The correct option will have to be picked up.

 The errors in mechanics are related to capitalization, punctuation and spellings.
-Make sure that you have had enough practice in solving these types of questions and that you collect adequate information about GED test questions or else you might not be able to do well in the writing test.
+Make sure that you had enough practice in solving these types of questions and that you collect adequate information about the questions or else you might not be able to do well in the writing test.

 GED Language Arts, Writing Part 2

-The second part of GED Language Arts, Writing Tests consists of an essay related to a general topic.
-Part 2 evaluates the examinee’s ideas regarding the topic.
+This part consists of an essay related to a general topic.
+Part 2 evaluates the test-taker’s ideas regarding the topic.
 You will be asked to present your point of view or idea in 45 minutes.

 The score of both the parts are combined and reported as a single score.